FENIX-Platform/fenix-ui-metadata-editor/README.md

 Data Object can be accessed by the HOST page either by:

+##Setting a callback
-1. Setting a callback function on the Metadata Editor Configuration parameter  onFinishClick (See metadata.html) var require = {
+Setting a callback function on the Metadata Editor Configuration parameter onFinishClick (See index.html) var require = {
         config: {
-            'metadata': { //This must match your module name
+            'main': { //This must match your module name
                 container: "div#metadataEditorContainer",
                 source: sourceValues,
                 resourceType: resourceTypeValue, //dataset, geographic, codelist